16-cell: Coordinates

-The 16-cell is the 4-dimensional cross polytope, which means its vertices lie in opposite pairs on the 4 axes of a (w, x, y, z) Cartesian coordinate system.
+The 16-cell is the 4-dimensional cross polytope (4-orthoplex), which means its vertices lie in opposite pairs on the 4 axes of a (w, x, y, z) Cartesian coordinate system.

 The eight vertices are (±1, 0, 0, 0), (0, ±1, 0, 0), (0, 0, ±1, 0), (0, 0, 0, ±1).
 All vertices are connected by edges except opposite pairs.
 The edge length is √2.

 The vertex coordinates form 6 orthogonal central squares lying in the 6 coordinate planes.
 Squares in opposite planes that do not share an axis (e.g. in the xy and wz planes) are completely disjoint (they do not intersect at any vertices).
+These planes are completely orthogonal.

 The 16-cell constitutes an orthonormal basis for the choice of a 4-dimensional reference frame, because its vertices exactly define the four orthogonal axes.

 Structure

 The Schläfli symbol of the 16-cell is {3,3,4}, indicating that its cells are regular tetrahedra {3,3} and its vertex figure is a regular octahedron {3,4}.
 There are 8 tetrahedra, 12 triangles, and 6 edges meeting at every vertex.
 Its edge figure is a square.
 There are 4 tetrahedra and 4 triangles meeting at every edge.

 The 16-cell is bounded by 16 cells, all of which are regular tetrahedra.
 It has 32 triangular faces, 24 edges, and 8 vertices.
 The 24 edges bound 6 orthogonal central squares lying on great circles in the 6 coordinate planes (3 pairs of completely orthogonal great squares).
 At each vertex, 3 great squares cross perpendicularly.
 The 6 edges meet at the vertex the way 6 edges meet at the apex of a canonical octahedral pyramid.
+The 6 orthogonal central planes of the 16-cell can be divided into 4 orthogonal central hyperplanes (3-spaces) each forming an octahedron with 3 orthogonal great squares.